Ouertani95/Web_OLOGRAM/README.md

 If you need to install these components follow the instructions on the following website depending on your operating system :
 - https://docs.docker.com/compose/install/

+=> It is recommended to install docker version 20.10 or above and docker-compose version 1.25 or above.

 You also need Git in order to clone the repository locally :
 - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git